Nexfinity/CakeyBot-Wiki-OLD/changelist-2020.md

 #### Fixed

-* Fixed an issue where guild data was not syncing with the database correctly \(This caused incorrect guild icons and member counts for the web dashboard\)
+* Fixed an issue where server data was not syncing with the database correctly \(This caused incorrect server icons and member counts for the web dashboard\)
 * Implemented a patch to prevent duplicate custom commands/auto responders
 * Misc. bug fixes \(Including fixing music\)